Yuru-Chara Mascot Design Contest - Winners

 5 May is Kodomo no Hi or Children's Day in Japan, the day when people celebrate the health and happiness of children.
 On this day, you may find children running around wearing origami kabuto helmets and lots of koi carp flags flying all over the country.

 New Teaching Soroban Loan Scheme and Tutorial Videos

 We are delighted to announce the launch of a new teaching soroban loan scheme and accompanying tutorial videos for teachers.
 The soroban is the Japanese abacus and is used as part of the national maths curriculum for primary school children in Japan.
-The teaching soroban is a larger version which can be used as a tool in the classroom to help children visualise numbers and understand place value and the decimal system.

 New Wellbeing Teaching Resources!

 Now more than ever it’s important to look after our mental and physical health and we are delighted to announce the release of new teaching resources which can be used to promote positive wellbeing.

 ONLINE TALK - Visualising Numbers: Soroban as a tool for the maths classroom